krgamestudios/chat-server/README.md

 # chat-server

 An API centric chat server.
+Uses Sequelize and mariaDB by default.